Overview

 bash

 testroom, and start chatting with your agent.
-You can iterate on the code and restart the service to test your changes.
+You can iterate on the code and restart the service to test your changes (run Ctrl+C to stop the agent then rerun the meshagent service run command).
+The agent will only exist for the current session unless deployed.

 Package and Deploy Services